mepatterson/her-advanced/README.md

 RSpec.configure do |config|
   config.include(Module.new do
     def stub_api_for(klass)
-      klass.use_api (api = Her::API.new)
+      klass.use_api (api = HerAdvanced::API.new)

       # Here, you would customize this for your own API (URL, middleware, etc)
       # like you have done in your application’s initializer
       api.setup url: "http://api.example.com" do |c|
-        c.use Her::Middleware::FirstLevelParseJSON
+        c.use HerAdvanced::Middleware::FirstLevelParseJSON
         c.adapter(:test) { |s| yield(s) }
       end
     end